RayTugah/TypedJS/README.md

 [typedjs]Content[/typedjs]

-Simply download and upload in the archive into the WordPress plugins section and activate.
+Simply download and upload the archive into the WordPress plugins section and activate.

 # Description